oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/docker-manual-steps/docker-sharded-database-with-system-sharding.md

 - Add the new shard Database to the existing Sharded Database
 - Deploy the new shard

-The below example covers the steps to add a new Shard (Shard3) to an existing Sharded Database which was deployed earlier in this page with two shards (Shard1 and Shard2).
+The below example covers the steps to add a new shard (shard3) to an existing Sharded Database which was deployed earlier in this page with two shards (shard1 and shard2).

 ### Complete the prerequisite steps before creating Docker Container for new shard